4uiiurz1/pytorch-deform-conv-v2/README.md

 This repository contains code for **Deformable ConvNets v2 (Modulated Deformable Convolution)** based on [Deformable ConvNets v2: More Deformable, Better Results
 ](https://arxiv.org/abs/1811.11168) implemented in PyTorch.
 This implementation of deformable convolution based on [ChunhuanLin/deform_conv_pytorch](https://github.com/ChunhuanLin/deform_conv_pytorch), thanks to ChunhuanLin.

+## TODO
+ - [x] Initialize weight of modulated deformable convolution based on paper
+ - [x] Learning rates of offset and modulation are set to different values from other layers
+ - [x] Results of ScaledMNIST experiments
+ - [x] Support different stride
+ - [ ] DeepLab + DCNv2
+ - [ ] Results of VOC segmentation experiments

 ## Requirements
 - Python 3.6
 - PyTorch 1.0